Best holiday rental deals in Middleton-in-Teesdale

 Popular holiday rental amenities in Middleton-in-Teesdale

 Check out the climate diagram for Middleton in Teesdale.
-July is the warmest month of the year in Middleton-in-Teesdale with temperatures reaching a maximum average of 21°.
+July is the warmest month of the year in Middleton-in-Teesdale, with temperatures reaching an average daily maximum of 21°.
 On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is July while the driest month is September.
+The rainiest month is January, while the driest month is September.

 Escape the city with a holiday letting in Middleton-in-Teesdale